epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 I don't know about you, but i was quite surprised when i first heard about this.
 All numbers converging to a single one?
 Instead of maybe converging to different numbers, or getting into loops?
 I didn't expect that!

 But i also didn't have the mathematical tools —or curiosity really— to dig into the maths of this to understand it more deeply.
 Luckily, there aren't that many 4-digit numbers, and computers are quite fast, or so i've been told.
-So instead of mathematically proving this the "correct" way, let's have some fun and write a simple Ruby program<span class="sidenote-number" /><span class="sidenote">We could've gone with any language really, but i like using Ruby for this kind of thing.
-It gets out of the way and allows expressing things quite freely. </span> to check this property for every 4-digit number.
+So instead of mathematically proving this the "correct" way, let's have some fun and write a simple Ruby program to check this property for every 4-digit number.<span class="sidenote-number" /><span class="sidenote"> We could use any language really.
+I like using Ruby for this kind of explorations because it gets out of the way and allows expressing things quite freely. </span>

 ### A simple subproblem